-There are a number of different factors that will determine the best Centerpin floats for you and some floats are much better than others.
+I am a float fishing specialist.
+I’ve been guiding for 22 years and float fishing for 37 years.
+There are a number of different factors that will determine the best Centerpin floats, and I can tell you from experience that some floats are much better than others.

-The Best Centerpin floats will be easy to see, help you gauge your depth, help you control your speed, and be sensitive enough to help you detect subtle bites from a steelhead or trout.
-A great Centerpin float will help you catch more steelhead and trout.
+When choosing the best Centerpin float, you want one that is easy to see, one that helps you gauge your depth, helps you control your speed, and is sensitive enough to detect subtle bites from a steelhead, salmon, or trout.

-The size, speed and depth of the river as well as the fish will determine what the best centerpin float is.
-The color, size and the shape of your Centerpin float can also be important which is why I recommend and discuss a variety of Centerpin floats in this article.
+The size, speed, and depth of the river will determine what the best float is for you.
+The color and shape of your float are also important and I will explain all this below.

-Having the right colored Centerpin floats will help you see the float better.
+Having the right colored Centerpin float will help you see the float better.

 Bright orange shows up under both sunny and cloudy conditions and is what I use 99% of the time.

 In any situation when there is a lot of glare on the water’s surface, orange floats are the easiest to see.